abc-research/challenge2022/_pages/learn.md

 The average accuracy of micro-activity classification is based on the multi-label accuracy formula.
 The accuracy of one sample is given by the number of correct labels predicted divided by the number of total true and predicted labels (cardinality of the union).
 -->
 ## Evaluation
 As shown in table 3 we expect the participants to generate 5 similar files one for each user and submit them to us.
-As the occurrence of activities differs in different users we will match with label files of each user and see how many activities were accurately identified to be occurred by the participants.
+As the occurrence of activities differs in different users we will match with label files of each user and see how many activities were accurately identified to have occurred by the participants.

 For evaluation along with counting the percentage of how many activities were predicted for each user, we will also consider Precision, Recall, and F1 Score.
 The baseline result for each user is shared in the table below.